appneural-prasanna/acadnexus-content/home.md

 * Get real-time progress tracking with adaptive recommendations to stay on track.

-Impact: Students save time, learn faster, and achieve measurable results without getting lost in generic content.
+**Impact**: Students save time, learn faster, and achieve measurable results without getting lost in generic content.

 ### 🌐 2.
 Access to a Global Research & Collaboration Network